 Impact of Divorce: When parents of a college student separate or divorce, it can have a substantial impact on the amount of financial aid awarded.
 There are changes in household income, alimony and child support agreements which must be taken into consideration, living arrangements which determine who the custodial parent is, and the possible introduction of a step-parent’s income or step-siblings into the equation.

 Caring for Other Family Members: In today’s mixed society, we often take on financial and social responsibility for members of our extended family.
-If your family is caring for an aged parent or a relative with physical or mental disabilities, it can add up to a lot of out-of-pocket expenses.
+If your family is caring for an aged parent or a relative who needs assistance, it can add up to a lot of out-of-pocket expenses.
 This may not show up on your reported income figures, but it does impact your ability to fully cover college costs.

 Natural Disasters: We frequently see reports of natural disasters on the news, and wonder how those families manage to rebuild their lives.
 If it happens to you, you may be overwhelmed by dealing with insurance companies, replacing lost belongings, and even finding a new place to live.
 Expenses may even increase as you live in temporary housing while still paying a mortgage on your destroyed property.

 Family Education Costs: It matters how many students are in college, and even if younger siblings attend a private elementary or secondary school.
 There may also be cause for an appeal if a parent goes back to school, or is still repaying student loans of their own.

 You may not win the appeal, but it certainly doesn’t hurt to try.
 If you really want to attend a certain college, it is worth the effort to make the financial side of the equation work.